 The Paillier cryptosystem has disadvantages in its time and space complexity compared to other public-key cryptosystems such as RSA.
-In space complexity, Paillier ciphertexts are twice the size of their corresponding plaintext.
-This is because for a modulus n, ciphertexts are computed modulo n^2 for a message in range up to n.
+In space complexity, Paillier ciphertexts are twice the size of their corresponding plaintext, as for a modulus n, ciphertexts are computed modulo n^2 for a message in range up to n.
 This cost can be reduced by employing some form of compression on the resulting ciphertexts.

 The main concern is the issue of time complexity of Paillier.
-Theoretic results based on the number of multiplications performed indicate that Paillier can be 1,000 times slower than RSA encryption (although this depends heavily on the key size).
-Many optimisations to the Paillier cryptosystem have been presented in literature.
+Theoretic results based on the number of multiplications performed indicate that Paillier can be 1,000 times slower than RSA encryption.
+Many optimisations have been presented of the Paillier cryptosystem.

 The first is in the selection of public parameter g.
-The original paper suggests a choice of g = 2, however the choice of g = 1 + n is very common, as the exponentiation $g^m = 1 + mn$ directly from the binomial theorem.
+The original paper suggests a choice of g = 2, however the choice of g = 1 + n is very common, as the exponentiation $g^m = 1 + mn$ by binomial theorem.

-Another optimisation is that of Jurik [22, Section 2.3.1]: Jurik proposes that the public-key is instead (n, g, h), where h is the generator of the group $\mathbb{Z}n^[+]$ (the group of units with Jacobi symbol +1).
+Another optimisation is that of Jurik [18, Section 2.3.1]: Jurik proposes that the public-key is instead (n, g, h), where h is the generator of the group $\mathbb{Z}n^[+]$ (the group of units with Jacobi symbol +1).
 Then, an encryption c' of a message m is computed as for some random $r \in \mathbb{Z}n^$.